ADN Application Info

 What do I do if I took a required science course at another college?

 Please submit the Life Science Equivalency Form to Marc Smith, Nursing & Allied Health Coordinator, at m4smith@lbcc.edu.
 He will return the form to you indicating whether the course is equivalent or not.
-Please submit this form with your application.
-If he does not return it to you in time, you can submit the form without approval with your application.

 Do I need to take a computer technology or Physical Fitness/Wellness course?